rsimai/cockpit-chat/README.md

 # Geeko AI Chat

-A Cockpit module for AI chat interface built with React and TypeScript.
+A Cockpit module for AI chat interface built with React and TypeScript that integrates with the `mcphost` application.

 ## Development dependencies